Request an EHC needs assessment — the platform drafts your letter | EHCP Clarity

 Write your request letter

-Draft a clear letter addressed to your LA's SEND team.
+Draft a clear letter addressed to your local authority's SEND team.
 State that you are requesting an EHC needs assessment under section 36 of the Children and Families Act 2014.
 Describe your child's needs, the support already tried, and why you believe assessment may be necessary.
 Attach any professional reports you have.

 2. 2